Kraego/STM32-Minigame/doc/DevelopingProcess.md

 ```

 * Above you see how "A" the value for is created
-* Now use this to calculate values for arrows.
+* No use this to calculate values for arrows.

 #### Calculation